 Yes, and as with Learning Advocacy, the goal of the Evening Study Program is to help you develop the skills and habits to work your way out of the program and to be studying independently.
 Most students achieve this after a year or two in the program.

-LEARNING ADVOCACY Profile:
+THE LEARNING ADVOCACY TEAM

 James O., '19

 My learning advocate, Mrs. Harris, and the evening study program have made me a better student and have given me better study strategies.
 I’ve been able to maintain grades I didn’t think were possible!